saikat189/fileUpload/README.md

 3.Clck on "POST"
 4. Click on "Try now"

-Assumptions: Swagger home page will be authenticated with OKTA sso,a large file will be uploaded to database and consumed by other services(to process the file if required)
+Assumptions: Swagger home page will be authenticated with OKTA sso,a large file will be uploaded to local file sytem and store its information to db.We can also have a consumer service of those files

 Challanges:
-This is still not full proof.While uploading very large file it's getting heap space error.Currently working on it.
+OKTA SSO privilege to all services.

 Work In Progress:
 1.Upload a very large file.